 Maine-et-Loire is a department located in Western France's Loire Valley, in the

 Pays de la Loire region.
-The department's prefecture is Angers, which is a historic city that is known for its vibrant cultural scene, beautiful gardens, and impressive architecture.
-In addition to Angers, Maine-et-Loire has three sub-prefectures in Cholet, Saumur, and Segré-en-Anjou Bleu, which are all charming towns with their own unique character and attractions.
+The department's prefecture is Angers, a historic city known for its vibrant cultural scene, beautiful gardens, and impressive architecture.
+In addition to Angers, Maine-et-Loire has three sub-prefectures: Cholet, Saumur, and Segré-en-Anjou Bleu, all charming towns with their own unique character and attractions.
 The department (number 49) was originally known as Mayenne-et-Loire, but it was renamed to Maine-et-Loire in 1791.
-The department was formed from most of the previous province of Anjou, which was a historic province known for its rich cultural heritage, picturesque countryside, and impressive castles.
+The department was formed from most of the former province of Anjou, a historic province known for its rich cultural heritage, picturesque countryside, and impressive castles.
 Today, Maine-et-Loire is a popular tourist destination that attracts visitors from all over the world who come to explore its historic sites, museums, vineyards and natural beauty.

 A Varied Landscape